Travel guide

 Is 3 days enough for Marrakech?

-Yes for the core highlights.
-This plan balances medina exploration, souks, and gardens with enough breathing room for food discoveries, cultural experiences, and unplanned stops.
+Yes for the main highlights.
+This plan covers Jemaa el-Fnaa, souks, palaces, and gardens with a calm pace that leaves room for shopping and unplanned stops.
 This keeps the pace relaxed and leaves room for breaks.

 Is Marrakech walkable?

-The medina is very walkable, though it's a maze.
+Within the medina, yes.
+The medina is compact and walkable, though it can be easy to get lost in the narrow alleys.
 Use landmarks to navigate.
-Taxis are useful for reaching gardens and neighborhoods outside the medina.
 This keeps the pace relaxed and leaves room for breaks.

 Where should I stay?